jingyiwang1209/news/README.md

 ### For the query 1, a view called "subsq" above should be created to generate a new table with only successful access to the article pages.
 Then, the column "path" in the log table is formatted (the strings that matched the column "slug" in the articles table were extracted) as a condition for the query.
 The query shows the title of each article and the number of times readers access to each article, which gives the answer to the 1st question.

-### A view function needs to be created for the efficient creation of query 2 (put it to the area as indicated in newsdb.py):
+### A view function needs to be created for the efficient creation of query 2 (put it in the area indicated in newsdb.py):
 [comment]: (Use 'left join' just for the extreme case which is probably very rare in reality: some author's all articles have not been read by any reader.)
 ```
 viewer = "create view viewer as select public.articles.author, "\